realmaster42/EverybodyEditsProtocol/README.md

 > The color of the text.

 `[5] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ### <a id="rm-left">"left"</a>
 Occurs when someone leaves the world.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 ### <a id="rm-liked">"liked"</a>
 Occurs when you liked the world.